A feminist perspective on data.

 c0-Founder

 Paulina is a PhD candidate in Applied Statistics at the Business Analytics section at the University of Amsterdam.
-She conducts research on monitoring methods for time series, and is interested in different societal issues related to applications in data science.
+Her research revolves around prediction modelling and monitoring with a focus on human-focused applications like healthcare.

 Myrthe Blösser